Louie1505/GPTChatBot/readme.md

 Setup:

-Program requires appsettings.json creating in root with the folliwing keys/structure:
+Program requires appsettings.json creating in root with the following keys/structure:

 {